Tech5G5G/Mica-Visual-Studio/README.md

 Official documentation of these materials can be found here (excluding Glass): [Materials in Windows (learn.microsoft.com)](https://learn.microsoft.com/en-us/windows/apps/design/signature-experiences/materials)

+To switch which material you use as your backdrop, use the **Tools > Backdrop** submenu.

 ## Compatibility

 Mica Visual Studio is meant to be used with: